TheBigW/DRC/README.md

 <h4>experimenal functions and further development</h4>
 There are 2 experimental functions which only work to a limited extend: brutefir support and iterative measurements.
 Both shall be understood as an outlook and are not fully supported yet. brutefir support at least creates a split of the current filter suitable for brutefir use directly in the home directory.
 Brutefir is a good way to achieve szstem wide DRC while the rhythmbox related application is limited just to RB.
+For the iterative measurement the impulse response is averaged over the amount of measurements.
+There is a second file created in the MeasureResults folder names '_avg'.
+This can be used alternatively.
+The original create response is a fruitless attempt to average the measurement data directly (may also work by accident :)).

 Thanks to all the great guys doing amazing SW stuff in the web!
 This tool is just trying to put it together in an easy usable way.